**We are still accepting applications for the General LLM for Fall 2025**

 - Foreign-trained attorneys and law graduates who want to develop a comprehensive understanding of US law and practice.

-- US-trained attorneys who are looking to expand their practice, specialize in a new legal area, or engage in advanced study.
+- US-trained attorneys and law graduates who are looking to expand their practice, specialize in a new legal area, or engage in advanced study.

 Explore our program, discover your path, and take the next step in your legal education.